Reorganizes the internal structure of the indexes to optimize the speed for accessing the data. Based on HStatCalculate

 The statistics can be calculated in background task without locking the data file in write mode.

-// Reorganizes the Customer file on the CustName key
+// Reorganizes the Customer data file on the CustName key

 - True if the reorganization of indexes was performed,